S-W-Williams/Advanced-Interview-Topics/README.md

 		- quickSelect(G, k − |L| − |E|)
 ```
 ### Deterministic Selection:

-- Always O(N)
-- Deterministic meaning will always have same runtime for given inputs
-- Idea is to deterministically pick the pivot instead of randomly
+Deterministic meaning algorithm will always have same runtime for given inputs, this time complexity is O(N).
+Idea is to deterministically pick the pivot instead of randomly selecting it.

-- Algorithm:
+Algorithm:

 ```
 	- Partition the set S into  ceiling(n/5) groups of size 5 each (except, possibly, for one group).
 	- Sort each group and identify its median element.